JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 16. Caffeine Overload

 Only 1 energy drink a day.
 When I go above that, my body starts to feel a bit ill.
-Pretty sure that stuff isn't great for you
+Pretty sure that stuff isn't great for you.

 #### 17. Move It, Move It